BenH235/SPyChart/README.md

 The minimum input requirements to create an SPC chart are:

-- A pandas dataframe with a date index and a column containing process data to analyze.
+- A pandas dataframe with a date index and a column containing process data to analyse.
 - Selection of one of the available chart types.

 Some chart types (p-chart, c-chart, XbarR-chart, and XbarS-chart) may require additional inputs.
 These inputs are described in detail in the example notebook.